mjfusa/Sample-WebView2-Installer/readme.md

 ```C#
 Process.Start(new ProcessStartInfo("samplewebview2:") { UseShellExecute = true });
 ```
-**Sample-WebView2** This is the main app that hosts the WebView 2 control.
+**Sample-WebView2** (Windows App SDK app C#) This is the main app that hosts the WebView 2 control.
 You will see the default Microsoft.com page displayed.
 Clicking the button will launch the Twitter.com home page.

-**Sample-WebView2-Installer (Package)** This project packages both the launcher and the main app.
+**Sample-WebView2-Installer (Package)** (Windows Application Packaging Project C#) This project packages both the launcher and the main app.
 Here are some key points about the Package.appxmanifest:

 ```XML
   <Applications> <!-- First of two applications.
 First is the launcher app, the Second is the main app -->